Bridget Jones's Baby

-Bridget Jones's Baby is a 2016 romantic comedy film directed by Sharon Maguire and written by Helen Fielding, Dan Mazer and Emma Thompson, based on the fictional columns by Fielding.
-It is the third film in the franchise and a sequel to the 2004 film Bridget Jones: The Edge of Reason.
-The film once again stars Renée Zellweger as the lovable singleton Bridget Jones, who is shocked when she finds out she is pregnant.
-However, it's a bumpy road to the birth as Bridget must deduce which of her two recent loves is the father, reserved lawyer Mark Darcy (Colin Firth, also reprising his role) or charming mathematician Jack Qwant (Patrick Dempsey), all while trying to hide one from the other.
+Bridget Jones's Baby is a 2016 romantic comedy film directed by Sharon Maguire from a screenplay by Helen Fielding, Dan Mazer, and Emma Thompson, based on a story by Fielding.
+It is the sequel to Bridget Jones: The Edge of Reason (2004) and the third installment in the Bridget Jones film series.
+The film once again stars Renée Zellweger as Bridget Jones, who is shocked when she finds out she is pregnant and must deduce which of her two recent loves is the father, lawyer Mark Darcy (Colin Firth, also reprising his role) or mathematician Jack Qwant (Patrick Dempsey), all while trying to hide one from the other.

 The film marked Zellweger's return to the screen after a six-year hiatus.

-Filming began on 2 October 2015 in London.
-The film was released theatrically on 16 September 2016 in the United Kingdom and United States and on 5 October in France.
-A critical and commercial success, the film received generally positive reviews and grossed over $211 million worldwide on a budget of $35 million.
-A sequel is in development.
+Bridget Jones's Baby premiered at the Odeon Leicester Square in London on 5 September 2016 and was released in the United Kingdom and United States on 16 September.
+The film received generally positive reviews from critics and grossed over $211 million worldwide against a production budget of $35 million.
+Bridget Jones's Baby was nominated for a European Film Academy Lux Award and a Globe de Cristal Awards for Best Foreign Film.
+A sequel, Bridget Jones: Mad About the Boy, was released in 2025.

 Plot

-On her forty-third birthday, Bridget Jones attends the memorial of her ex, Daniel Cleaver, presumed dead after a plane crash.
-She sees her other ex, Mark Darcy, with his wife Camilla.
+On her forty-third birthday, Bridget Jones attends the memorial service for her ex, Daniel Cleaver, presumed dead after a plane crash.
+Her other ex, Mark Darcy, attends with his wife Camilla.

-Bridget now works as a television producer and is close friends with coworker Miranda.
-After spending the night of her birthday alone, Bridget decides to embrace single life, accepting Miranda's offer to go to a music festival where she meets Jack, a handsome man, after she falls into some mud.
-Later that evening a drunk Bridget crawls into his yurt, thinking it's hers and Miranda's.
-He invites her to stay and they have a one-night stand.
-In the morning, waking alone, Bridget leaves, unaware Jack is out getting breakfast for them both.
+Bridget is now a television producer and friends with co-worker Miranda.
+After spending her birthday alone, Bridget decides to embrace single life, accepting Miranda's offer to go to a music festival where she meets a handsome man, Jack.
+That evening, Bridget drunkenly crawls into his yurt, thinking it is hers and Miranda's.
+They have a one-night stand.
+In the morning, waking alone, Bridget leaves, unaware Jack is out getting them breakfast.

-Returning home, Bridget goes to her friend Jude's new baby's christening, where she is the godmother and Mark has been asked to be the godfather at the last minute.
-He tells her he and his wife are divorcing and Camilla was only at the funeral for moral support.
+A week later Bridget attends her friend Jude's baby's christening as godmother.
+Mark is asked to be the godfather at the last minute.
+He tells her he and Camilla are divorcing and Camilla was only at the memorial for moral support.
 Realising they are still in love, Bridget and Mark spend the night together.
-Mark is travelling for work early the next day, so Bridget exits before he wakes up, leaving a note telling him that she fears reconnecting will repeat their past mistakes.
+She exits before he wakes up, leaving a note telling him she fears reconnecting would only repeat their past mistakes.

 Weeks later, Bridget discovers she is pregnant.
-She decides she wants to keep the baby despite being single.
-After a visit to the clinic of Dr. Rawlings, she realises the father could be Mark or Jack.
-She is unable to contact Jack until Miranda spots him in a TV ad and discovers he is Jack Qwant, a billionaire mathematician, creator of a dating website.
+She decides to keep the baby despite being single.
+After a visit to Dr. Rawlings' clinic, she realises the father could be Mark or Jack.
+Bridget is unable to contact Jack until Miranda spots him on television and discovers he is billionaire mathematician Jack Qwant, creator of a dating website.